eclipsesource/tabris-js/doc/layout.md

 A widget reference that does not point to a current sibling will be treated as an offset of 0.

+Offsets are given as a number.
+Percentages are given as a string, e.g. "50%".

-### left
+### top, right, bottom, left
-Defines the position of the widget's left edge.
+Defines the position of the widget's edge.
 Accepted values:

-- *offset*: the distance from the parent's left edge in pixels
+- *offset*: the distance from the parent's opposing edge in pixels
-- [*percentage*, *offset*]: the distance from the parent's left edge in percent of the parent's width plus a fixed offset in pixels
-- [*widget*, *offset*]: the distance from the given widget's right edge in pixels
+- *widget*: attach this edge to the given widget's opposing edge

-### right
-Defines the position of the widget's right edge.
-Accepted values:

-- *offset*: the distance from the parent's right edge in pixels
-- [*percentage*, *offset*]: the distance from the parent's right edge in percent of the parent's width plus a fixed offset in pixels
+- *percentage*: the distance from the parent's opposing edge in percent of the parent's width
-- [*widget*, *offset*]: the distance from the given widget's left edge in pixels

-### top
-Defines the position of the widget's upper edge.
-Accepted values:

-- *offset*: the distance from the parent's upper edge in pixels
-- [*percentage*, *offset*]: the distance from the parent's upper edge in percent of the parent's height plus a fixed offset in pixels
-- [*widget*, *offset*]: the distance from the given widget's lower edge in pixels

-### bottom
-Defines the position of the widget's lower edge.
-Accepted values:

-- *offset*: the distance from the parent's lower edge in pixels
-- [*percentage*, *offset*]: the distance from the parent's lower edge in percent of the parent's height plus a fixed offset in pixels
+- [*percentage*, *offset*]: the distance from the parent's opposing edge in percent of the parent's width plus a fixed offset in pixels
-- [*widget*, *offset*]: the distance from the given widget's upper edge in pixels
+- [*widget*, *offset*]: the distance from the given widget's opposing edge in pixels

 ### centerX
 Defines the horizontal position of the widget relative to the parent's center.